Pencilwrench/interview/README.md

 ## Questions

 - The task list api needs optimization.
-How would you change implement it?
+How would you implement it?
 - How would you ensure due date on the task model does not allow past dates?
 - How would you protect a project from being deleted if it has tasks?
 - Look at the Team model in models.py.
 How would you prevent a user from being assigned to a task that is not in their team?